minvws/nl-kat-coordination/docs/source/user-manual/getting-started/login-and-registration.rst

 Two-factor authentication (2FA)
 -------------------------------

-Once you log in, you will see the screen for setting up two-factor authentication.
+After you log in, you will see the screen for setting up two-factor authentication.
 You have to scan the QR code with an authenticator application on your phone.
 The application on your phone will generate a token that you have to type in as a response.
-Every time you want to log in, you have to enter your username, password and 2FA token.
+Every time you log in, you have to enter your username, password and 2FA token.

 .. image:: img/00-onboarding-qr-code.png